RafaGlez/niri-setup/README.md

-## Niri setup meant for minimal fedora installs
+## Personal niri setup meant for a minimal fedora install